 Windows 365 and Azure Virtual Desktop (AVD), including Windows 11 Multi-Session. |

-You can easily enable the hot patch policy through the end for that first.
-You must sign in to the admin portal and navigate through the Devices> Windows updates (under the manage update) option.
+You can easily enable the hotpatch policy at the end for that first.
+You must sign in to the Microsoft Intune Admin Center and navigate to Devices> Windows updates (under the manage update) option.

 When you click on the Windows update, you will get an option to create a policy.
 Click on that, and you will get 2 options.
 Windows quality update policy preview and expedite policy.
 Click on the Windows quality update policy preview.